Anatta336/netmatters-reflection/README.md

 ## Validation
 Phone validation allows some non-number values, for example `(+44) 01324 345 232` is a valid phone number.
 This validation is carried out both server side and client side.

 The form requires a user to provide either a phone number or an email address (or both) for their message to be accepted.
 The name and message fields must not be left empty.
+This validation is carried out on both the client and server side.

+## Graceful Degradation
+If JavaScript is disabled in the user's browser there is minimal client-side validation, but the form still functions.
+Server-side validation still occurs and will display error messages within the form indicating what failed.

+## Future Improvements
+* Use AJAX for the contact form submission.
+If JS is unavailable the form would still behave as it does now.
+With JS available the submit button click can be intercepted and instead send a POST request and await a response.
+That way the user doesn't need to see the page reload when they submit a message.
+* Cache things like the landing page.
+As the contents only changes occasionally there's no need to spend time querying the database of recent posts separately for every visitor.
+* Direct all HTTP requests to a single PHP script which can read the requested URI from the headers and route the request to create whatever view is required, rather than having discrete .php pages.